-Sometimes it is a lot of fun to explore recipes and discover new ones that are really good.
-BUT it doesn’t always work out, take today as an example; tilapia with citrus butter turned out GREAT – beet chips not so great/actually down right awful.
+Sometimes it is a lot of fun to experiment with different new recipes, and discover new ones that are really good .
+But, it doesn’t always work out.
+Take today as an example, tilapia with citrus butter turned out so GREAT, the beat chips I made were not so great, and actually down right awful.

 Tilapia with Citrus Butter

 - 4 kumquats (or 1/2 orange - peeled)

 - 4 fresh mint leaves (minced)

 - 1/2 tsp ginger powder

 - 2 - 4 oz tilapia fillets

 - Cut your kumquats in half and flick out the seeds or if using an orange, peel it.

 - Mince your kumquat or orange to a pulp (I used my blender)